hunkodani/Szakdolgozat/README.md

 <br/>
 <br/>

-# Thesis - "Console application evaluator system" development in .NET enviroment
+# Thesis - "Console application evaluator system" development in .NET environment

 This system consists of two application: a client and a server.
 It's main purpose is to evaluate console applications, and store the generated result files.
 This system can best be compared to the "Test Driven Development" development style.